-Recommendation Action Who (Lead in Bold) Timescales (By) Measure/Outcomes RAG rating Updates 2.1 Introduce a new annual levy on tobacco companies, the Tobacco Companies Obligation, to help fund evidence-based tobacco control and Stop Smoking Services in England.
+Recommendation Action Who (Lead in Bold) Timescales (By) Measure/Outcomes Updates 2.1 Introduce a new annual levy on tobacco companies, the Tobacco Companies Obligation, to help fund evidence-based tobacco control and Stop Smoking Services in England.
 Other than being supportive no local action identified 2.2 Establish a clear mechanism for the calculation of the Tobacco Companies Obligation, based on the costs of evidence-based tobacco control interventions at national, regional and local levels.
 Apply the levy in proportion to companies' market share in order that monies raised from each company are commensurate with harm caused.
 No local action identified 2.3 Establish a transparent and accountable process for administering the Tobacco Companies Obligation.
 No local action identified 2.4 Seek a revision of the EU Tobacco Tax Directive to prevent the tobacco industry from passing on the costs of the Tobacco Companies Obligation to smokers.
-No local action identified 2.5 Require tobacco companies to make public their sales data, marketing strategies and lobbying activity.
-See section 4.10
+No local action identified

-Recommendation Action Who (Lead in Bold) Timescales (By) Measure/Outcomes RAG rating Updates 2.6 In accordance with Article 5.3 of the WHO Framework Convention on Tobacco Control and its guidelines: Ensure the tobacco industry is excluded from public health policymaking at all levels of government See 2.7 below •• Prohibit tobacco companies, and their subsidiaries and agents, from using advertising or 'corporate social responsibility' communications to promote their interests and influence public policy 2.7 Encourage all local authorities to act in accordance with Article 5.3 of the WHO Framework Convention on Tobacco Control and its Guidelines.
+Recommendation Action Who (Lead in Bold) Timescales (By) Measure/Outcomes Updates 2.5 Require tobacco companies to make public their sales data, marketing strategies and lobbying activity.
+See section 4.10 2.6 In accordance with Article 5.3 of the WHO Framework Convention on Tobacco Control and its guidelines: Ensure the tobacco industry is excluded from public health policy-making at all levels of government See below •• Prohibit tobacco companies, and their subsidiaries and agents, from using advertising or 'corporate social responsibility' communications to promote their interests and influence public policy 2.7 Encourage all local authorities to act in accordance with Article 5.3 of the WHO Framework Convention on Tobacco Control and its Guidelines.
 Ensure that all partners are aware of FCTC requirements.
-(Linked to LGA Tobacco Control Declaration) TCL, DPH, Chair, ALL March 2017 Briefing to all partners and H&WBB including those not usually associated with Tobacco Issues (e.g. economic regeneration, littler control) but who may receive approaches from the Tobacco Industry Legal advice required to inform the briefing on the implications of Article 5.3 2.8 Additional Local Action SFW to stay abreast of guidance and policy on non-tobacco nicotine products TCL, WSSS, TSO.
-Ongoing Report to SFW as required
+(Linked to LGA Tobacco Control Declaration) TCL, DPH, Chair, ALL December 2015 Briefing to all partners and H&WBB including those not usually associated with Tobacco Issues (e.g. economic regeneration, littler control) but who may receive approaches from the Tobacco Industry 2.8 Additional Local Action SFW to stay abreast of guidance and policy on non-tobacco nicotine products TCL, WSSS, TSO.
+Report to SFW